-Rajashree Khalap was an advertising copywriter but took up full time voluntary animal welfare work in 1993.
-She was a Project Manager with a street dog welfare non-profit in Mumbai until 2007.
-She started an informal group called the Indian Pariah Dog Club in 2002 to create awareness about India’s aboriginal dogs, create respect for them and promote their adoption.
-She started the INDog Project in 2008 to bridge gaps in public knowledge on this subject.
+Rajashree Khalap’s first career was as an advertising copywriter.
+She took up full-time voluntary work with a street dog welfare non-profit from 1993 to 2007.
+She started an informal group called the Indian Pariah Dog Club in 2002 to create awareness about India’s aboriginal dogs and create respect for them.
+After leaving animal welfare work, she converted the Indian Pariah Dog Club to a larger effort called the INDog Project, to bridge gaps in public knowledge on this subject.
 Rajashree also works for a wildlife conservation organization in the central Indian tiger landscape.

 Recent interests include spiders and Arachnology research.

-Rajashree has contributed to & was part of the discovery of over half a dozen species of spiders, including the fabulous sorting hat spider which caused a world wide media sensation.
-She has also contributed to and was part of a seminal paper (Shannon & Boyko) on the genetics of Indian village dogs, which suggested a South Asian origin for the domestic dog.
+Rajashree has contributed to and was part of the discovery of over half a dozen species of spiders, including the fabulous ‘sorting hat spider’ which caused a world wide media sensation.
+She has also contributed to and was part of a seminal paper (Shannon & Boyko) on the genetics of village dogs, including Indian village dogs, which suggested a Central Asian origin for the domestic dog.

-The dainty little lady bird beetle mimicking orb spider, Paraplectana rajashree, was named in her honor.
+A dainty little ladybird beetle mimicking orb spider, Paraplectana rajashree, was named in her honour.

 She’s also an avid birder and curious naturalist who divides her time between researching landrace dogs and natural history exploration.

-In the past two years he has discovered and described six spider species, including a rare species of ladybird-mimicking spider, a species of spitting spider that he named after the city of Mumbai, and the Eriovixia gryffindori, which became a worldwide sensation due to its Harry Potter-inspired name.
+In the past two years, he has discovered and described six spider species, including a rare species of ladybird-mimicking spider, a species of spitting spider that he named after the city of Mumbai, and Eriovixia gryffindori, which became a worldwide sensation due to its Harry Potter-inspired name.

-Krishna Mohan is a Surgeon, environmentalist & technofetishist, who suffers from chronic photophilia and wanderlust.
+Krishna Mohan is a Surgeon, environmentalist & techno-fetishist, who suffers from chronic photophilia and wanderlust.
 Other interests include Arachnology research, dogs, birds and environmental ecology.
 He’s described five species of spiders and reported several more new to the region.
-He currently divides his time between practicing medicine, teaching photography and exploring the wilderness.
+He currently divides his time between practising medicine, teaching photography and exploring the wilderness.

 Gautam Das was in the Indian Army from 1968 to 1991 as an infantry officer of the 11th Gorkha Rifles.
 He was a consultant with WWF-India at their Delhi HQ in the years 1994-1998.
 He is a member of several Specialist Groups in the IUCN Species Survival Commission (SSC).